The authorised officer has a legislated role with powers to investigate systems and enforce compliance with Public Health Regulation 2022.

 An authorised officer may serve a prohibition order to the occupier if they believe, on reasonable grounds, that:

-A penalty infringement notice (PIN) is a fixed financial penalty for an offence prescribed by the Regulation.
-The PIN can be issued as a ticket on the spot, or sent by email or post, and contains information about the alleged offence and fine amount.
+A penalty notice is a fixed financial penalty for an offence prescribed by the Regulation.
+A penalty notice can be issued as a ticket on the spot, or sent by email or post, and contains information about the alleged offence and fine amount.

 The Regulation allows authorised officers to serve penalty infringement notices when: